 Final Thoughts

 The value of a companion pass or fare varies greatly depending on the airline.
-Of course, the Southwest Airlines Companion Pass is one of the most valuable frequent flyer perks available to travelers.
-Signing up for a Southwest co-branded credit card is the fastest and easiest way of attaining it.
+Southwest Airlines and its Companion Pass take the top spot as being one of the most valuable frequent flyer perks available.
+Signing up for a Southwest co-branded credit card is the fastest and easiest way to get one.

-Of the companion fares, the Delta Air Lines Companion Certificate is one of the best values, charging just the taxes and fees — up to a maximum of $75 per round-trip.
-However, the British Airways Travel Together Ticket and Virgin Atlantic companion seat offer deals on award travel in premium cabins, something not offered with other companion tickets.
+Of the companion fares, the Delta Air Lines Companion Certificate is among the best values, given how much you can save on a single trip.
+However, the British Airways Travel Together Ticket and Virgin Atlantic Companion Seat offer deals on award travel in premium cabins, something not offered with other companion tickets.

 What's your favorite companion fare?
 How do you get the most value from your companion tickets each year?

-For rates and fees of the cards mentioned in this post, please visit the following links: Delta SkyMiles® Platinum American Express Card (Rates & Fees), Delta SkyMiles® Reserve American Express Card (Rates & Fees), Delta SkyMiles® Platinum Business American Express Card (Rates & Fees), and Delta SkyMiles® Reserve Business American Express Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: Southwest Rapid Rewards® Plus Credit Card (Rates & Fees), British Airways Visa Signature® Card (Rates & Fees), Delta SkyMiles® Platinum American Express Card (Rates & Fees), Delta SkyMiles® Platinum Business American Express Card (Rates & Fees), Delta SkyMiles® Reserve American Express Card (Rates & Fees), and Delta SkyMiles® Reserve Business American Express Card (Rates & Fees)

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.